Funeral Policy of Christ Church, Exeter

 It is appropriate for the family to suggest that, in lieu of flowers, memorial gifts be made to the Christ Church Memorial Fund, Heart or Cancer Funds, or a hospital.
 The donors’ gifts will be acknowledged by the fund (and of course, such gifts to these funds are also acknowledged by the family).

-Harris Hall is available for a post-Burial Mass reception.
-Our committee can arrange for a simple luncheon or coffee/tea/cookies reception.
-You may request this Ministry by asking the Rector.
+The Parish Hall is available for a post-service reception.
+Our hospitality committee can arrange for a simple luncheon or coffee/tea/cookies reception for the families of church members.

 The family may also opt to use a caterer.
 It is expected that caterers will furnish all linens and serving pieces.
 Caterers are responsible for removing their materials immediately following the reception.
 The kitchen should be left in the condition in which you found it.